 All that is a fancy way of saying “Pretty much any cost related to installation and materials counts.
 Claim it.”
 Next, unless you also installed solar water heating equipment or a geothermal heat pump, move on to line 5.
 Follow the instructions to complete lines 5, 6, and 7:

 That’s it!
-Mr Exampleson owes $0 taxes this year, and will get a further credit of $2,900 on his 2015 tax return.
+Mr Exampleson owes $0 taxes this year, and will get a further credit of $980 on his 2020 tax return.
+He may also qualify for refundable tax credits on the second part of Schedule 3.
 Now, check out the tax credit FAQ below.
 If you have any other questions, please enter them in the comments!

 Frequent Form 5695 Questions and Considerations

 - Q: I got a rebate from my utility company for my solar panels.
 Do I calculate the 30% tax credit before or after the reduction from the rebate?

 - A: We get this question all the time, and here’s the best answer: You calculate the 30% federal tax credit based on the cost to you AFTER any rebates.
 For example, if your system cost $20,000 and you get a $5,000 rebate from the utility, your federal tax credit would be 30% of $15,000, or $4.500.
 Here’s the tricky part: if your state ALSO gives you a tax credit, you don’t need to worry about that amount to calculate your federal credit.
 Both state and federal tax credits are calculated based on the amount you paid, minus rebates or grants.

 - Q: Should I claim the tax credit if I partially paid (e.g., a deposit) in 2017 for an installation that won’t be completed until 2018?